The utility SYSNCP is used to define command-driven navigation systems for Natural applications.

 Function:

 One or more valid keywords.
-For example, MENU
+For example, MENU or

-DISPLAY DOCUMENT
+DISPLAY DOCUMENT.

 Parameter Indicator: